 Alara has a zero-tolerance approach to bribery and corruption.
 The Company is committed to acting professionally, fairly and with integrity in all its operations.
-To assist in achieving this objective, the Company has a formal Anti-Bribery and Anti-Corruption Policy.
-This policy provides Company personnel with a clear set of rules to ensure that Alara conducts its activities free from bribery or corruption, in Australia and in the other countries in which it operates.
-The policy requires the Board to be promptly informed of any material breach.
+To better facilitate this objective, the Company has a formal Anti-Bribery and Anti-Corruption Policy.
+This policy provides Company personnel with a clear set of rules to ensure that Alara conducts its activities in a way which is free from bribery or corruption, in Australia and in the other countries in which it operates.
+The policy requires the Board to be properly informed of any material breach.